ShoGinn/docker-ads-b/README.md

 It requires a manual raspbian/docker-compose setup (not the normal apt package) due to the version of yaml im using.

-I'll post a more comprehensive version list at a later date

 # Status
 | Branch | Status |